Cardiology Glossary of Terms

 Electromagnetic Interference (EMI) — Equipment and appliances that use magnets and electricity have electromagnetic fields around them.
 If these fields are strong, they may interfere with the operation of the ICD.

-Electrophysiology (EP) Study — The use of programmed stimulation protocols to assess the electrical activity of the heart in order to diagnose arrhythmias.
+Electrophysiology (EP) Study — The use of programmed stimulation protocols to assess the electrical activity of the heart to diagnose arrhythmias.

 Fibrillation — A chaotic and unsynchronised quivering of the heart during which no effective pumping occurs.
 Fibrillation may occur in the atria or the ventricles.